Dissolution of Partnership Firm: Class 12 Accountancy Notes

 There are important definitions in the Dissolution of Partnership firms that you should be aware of.
 Here are the primary terms and their definition:

-• Dissolution: A General term that means the termination or ending of a legal relationship, contract, or organization.
+• Dissolution: A General term that means the termination or ending of a legal relationship, contract, or organisation.
 It could apply to any type of business, not just partnerships (e.g., dissolution of a company, corporation, trust, etc.).

 • Dissolution of Partnership: Refers to the end of the agreement between partners to carry on business together.
 The firm may still exist temporarily to settle accounts or complete ongoing operations.
-After dissolution of the partnership: A new partnership may be formed with changed partners.
+After dissolution of the partnership, A new partnership may be formed with changed partners.
 Or the firm itself might not be dissolved immediately.

 • Dissolution of Partnership Firm: Refers to the complete closure of the firm.
 Business operations stop permanently, and the firm ceases to exist.
 Assets are sold, liabilities are paid, and the final settlement is done among partners.